8+1 Reasons to work from Hoi An

 Hoi An offers little cafés in the paddy fields, local restaurants in narrow alleys, and fresh seafood directly served on the beach.
 Sunrise Yoga at An Bang Beach is one of the many ways to start your day in this paradise.

 Equipped with a camera or just your phone, you will capture beautiful moments of local fishermen, market women, or farmers in Tra Que Vegetable Village.
-Once you take your time exploring the outskirts of Hoi An, you will find a peaceful place that frees your mind.
+Once you take your time exploring the outskirts of Hoi An, you will find peaceful places that free your mind.

 The white sandy beach of An Bang is Hoi An’s most famous spot for water lovers and sun worshippers.
 Grab one of the comfy sun beds at one of the beach bars and enjoy the view towards the Cham Islands.
 A fresh cold coconut tops off the tropical beach feeling.
 If you seek more privacy, take your scooter and drive to Son Tra Peninsula or take the ferry to Cham Islands.
 Both spots offer plenty of hidden beaches to explore.